Motor Scooters: important tips before driving

 The Oil Change

-See Electric Motorscooters
+See Roketa Motorscooters

 The manual admonishes one with: "Please replace the oil and keep the usage too long" which probably means that frequent oil changes will improve the longevity of the engine and is not not likely to be a suggestion that one run as long as possible between oil changes -- however much it might sound that way.